Remember to keep track of your professional accomplishments.

 Makes it easier for you to provide accurate and thorough information when performance appraisal times rolls around.

-Makes it much easier to update your resume when you're ready to explore new opportunities.
+Makes it easier to update your resume when you're ready to explore new opportunities.

-Gives you great fodder when it comes to speaking with peers and industry leaders by sharing what you've learned (vs. boasting about all that you've accomplished).
+Gives you great fodder for when you speak with peers and industry leaders by helping you share what you've learned (rather than boasting about all that you've accomplished).

 Helps you build an online presence as a professional in your field.

-Gives distinct references when it comes to disagreements about your performance.
+Gives distinct references to cite if you encounter disagreements about your performance.

 Gives you the opportunity to give yourself a pat on the back now and then!
 You deserve it.